MrWolfZ/simplux/README.md

 - add tests that verify server-side rendering works
 - angular: create package for angular service
 - presets: create preset packages that only contain package.json files that pull in all recommended packages
+- add recipes:
+  - testing mutations
+  - derived state
+  - testing selectors
+  - using with react and simplux extension
+  - using with react and react-redux
+  - testing react-component that selects state
+  - testing react-component that mutates state

 ## Contributing